felizeriona/RbIlaganTagorda/README.md

 Working Title - The Rainbow Flag

-Description - A website that raises awareness on the LGBT community.
-It includes the definitions of terms covered under the umbrella, well-known figures, prejudices against the community, and popular media that spreads awareness on the topic.
+Description - A website that promotes awareness on the LGBT community.
+It includes the definitions of terms covered under the umbrella: including sexualities, gender identities, and culturally similar terms.
+A list of well-known figures either shown in fiction or reality.
+It also portrays prejudice towards the community in several countries, but more centered on the Philippines.
+Finally, popular media, be it books or television, that spreads awareness on the topic by depicting queer themes.

 Outline
 1. Homepage